leafOfTree/vim-project/README.md

 ## Credits

 Thanks to timsofteng for the great idea.
-It all started with that
+It all started with that.

 [1]: https://github.com/VundleVim/Vundle.vim
 [2]: https://github.com/tpope/vim-pathogen